Amputations Caused by New Mexico 18 Wheeler Wrecks

 New Mexico 18 Wheeler Wrecks Causing Amputations: Albuquerque Trucking Accident Lawyer Explains

 Individuals who are involved in any type of motor vehicle crash may be seriously injured.
 But when a motor vehicle crash involved a large commercial truck like na 18 wheeler, semi tractor trailer, double trailer, big rig, or other large box truck, the risk of injury is significantly worse and more likely to result in catastrophic personal injuries.
 One type of catastrophic personal injury is an amputation.
 These injuries are common in New Mexico 18 wheeler wrecks because of the sheer force and impact caused by these big rigs which can crush bone, severe blood vessels, and irreparably damage limbs.

 Our Albuquerque trucking accident lawyer knows how devastating the loss of a limb can be to an individual, particularly an individual who sustains an amputation due to the careless, reckless, or negligent conduct of a true driver or trucking company.
-Here at the Caruso Law Offices, P.C., our firm handles catastrophic personal injuries due to motor vehicle crashes, particularly with large 18 wheelers and box trucks.
+Here at the NM Truck Accident Attorneys, our firm handles catastrophic personal injuries due to motor vehicle crashes, particularly with large 18 wheelers and box trucks.
 This includes individuals who have suffered an amputation due to the negligence of another.
 Call our law office to learn how we can help you by dialing (505) 883-5000.

 Causes of Amputations Due to New Mexico 18 Wheeler Wrecks